PHBusiness/PHAdmin/README.md

 <div>&nbsp;</div>

-**HD Admin** is an open-source admin application for the Roblox platform.
+**PH Admin** is an open-source admin application for the Roblox platform.
 It is comprised of an extensive range of features and commands designed to enhance games for both player and developer.

 <br>